GDC-ConsumerEdge/consumer-edge-core/docs/ONE_TIME_SETUP.md

 The following are performed from the **provisioning machine**.

-### Step 1 - Create asymetric keys for SSH
+### Step 1 - Create asymmetric keys for SSH

-1. Create (or use an existing) asymetric key-pair to SSH into all inventory.
+1. Create (or use an existing) asymmetric key-pair to SSH into all inventory.
 NOTE: the names of the keys below are defaults, so if you want to use different names, you will need to adjust ENV variables to match (not recommended).

     > :warning: **DO NOT** use a passphrase, just hit [enter]